Pennsylvania Fly Fishing 4 min read

 Fishing Regulations

-Little Lehigh Creek fishing regulations are available on the Pennsylvania Fish and Boat Commission websitewebsite.
+Little Lehigh Creek fishing regulations are available on the Pennsylvania Fish and Boat Commission website.

 Trip Planning Tips

-If you are looking for nearby locations to hang your bucket hat at night, The Comfort Inn Lehigh Valley West is a 13 minute drive from Little Lehigh Creek.
-They offer a delicious free breakfast and a fitness center.
+If you are looking for a nearby location to hang your bucket hat at night, The Comfort Inn Lehigh Valley West is a 13-minute drive from Little Lehigh Creek.
+It offers a delicious free breakfast and a fitness center.
 If you prefer staying at a campground, Lizard Creek Campground is less than an hour away from the stream.
-The campground offers its own stocked creek, but don’t let it distract you!
+The campground offers a stocked creek, but don’t let it distract you!
 Little Lehigh Creek is waiting.

 Looking for more places to fish?
 Visit our DIY Guide to the Best Fly Fishing in Pennsylvania.